Preventive Dentistry: Save Money with Regular Dental Checkups & Cleanings

 Frequent dental examinations allow identification of possible issues like cavities, gum disease, or oral cancer at an early stage, which can lead to less intrusive and more successful treatment.

-Timely care with preventive dentistry comes at a fraction of the cost of an extensive dental treatment that will be ultimately required if the problem is neglected.
+Timely care with preventive dentistry is a fraction of the cost of extensive dental treatment, which will ultimately be required if the problem is neglected.

 Recommended frequency of dental cleanings